drewhamiltonasdf/Packetizer/README.md

-# Packetizer
+# Packetizer for ROS

-This repo has some modifications to hidetaki's excellent Packetizer.
+This repo has some modifications by Drew Hamilton to hidetaki's excellent Packetizer code for embedded.

-Additions mostly include addition of some #defines and CMakeLists so the package can be built using ROS and used as a library in roscpp nodes.
+Additions mostly include addition of some #defines and CMakeLists so the package can be built using ROS and used as a library in roscpp nodes on a PC.

+I'm using this with CRC between ROS and a Teensy 3.6 and it works great.

 Thanks, hideataki, great code.